SOS9009 – Advanced statistical methods

 Each module is taught separately as a two-day workshop.
 Readings associated with each module will be distributed several weeks ahead of the module teaching dates.
 Some modules will be taught by external teachers.

-For dates for the next Spring semester, see the semester page.
+For dates and moduls for the next Spring semester, see the semester page.

 Each module requires active class participation, readings, and submission of a short assignment.
-To receive a Pass grade, the student must complete the requirements all three modules.
-5 ECTS credits is awarded only when all three modules are completed.
+To obtain 5 ECTS credits, students must participate and complete in minimum three modules.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.